AntiMicroX/antimicrox/BUILDING.md

 cmake to build antimicrox.
 The following file will attempt to list some of those options and describe their use in the project.

 ### Universal Options

+    -DBUILD_DOCS

+Default: OFF.
+Build documentation using doxygen (installed doxygen and dot required).
+Generated files can be found in `docs` directory

     -DUPDATE_TRANSLATIONS